Bhaveshmeghwal21/AMC_Summer_Camp-2024/Intermediate/ROS/ROS.md

 cd ~/ardupilot/ArduCopter && sim_vehicle.py -f gazebo-iris -L Vivekananda --console --map
 ```

-tadam!!! now you can see that start location of your drone is at the centre of the Vivekananda Hostel
+TADAMM!!! now you can see that start location of your drone is at the centre of the Vivekananda Hostel

 _for more check out [Using sim_vehicle.py](https://ardupilot.org/dev/docs/using-sitl-for-ardupilot-testing.html#using-sim-vehicle-py)_